This story contains affiliate links.

-Two years ago, a friend suggested that we all visit a close-to-home camp ground for one night with our group of five families.
+Two years ago, a friend suggested that we all visit a close-to-home campground for one night with our group of five families.
 To me, taking eleven kids under age four tent camping sounded like a form of torture on par with water-boarding.
 I quickly suggested our back yard instead.
 Little ones could go to sleep at a reasonable hour in the house after enjoying the campfire and other camping activities.
-Older kids could sleep in a tents in the yard and camp.
-If someone wasn’t sleeping they could come inside or flee to comfort of their own homes five minutes away.
+Older kids could sleep in tents in the yard and camp.
+If someone wasn’t sleeping, they could come inside or flee to the comfort of their own homes, five minutes away.
 We all had so much fun that it’s an annual event now.
 I’m sure that this will turn into a real trip when our kids are older.
 For now, though, this is perfect for us.

 You don’t have to sign up for an organized event though.
 Pitch a tent under the stars on your own little patch of green and enjoy the great outdoors.
-Teach your kids about camping now.
-When they don’t need so much stuff and sleep isn’t an issue, then you’ll be ready (and excited) to try the real thing.
+You can teach your kids about camping when they don’t need so much stuff and sleep isn’t an issue.
+Then you’ll be ready (and excited) to try the real thing.
 Even if you belong to a family of seasoned campers, backyard camping can be a fun experience, and a new way to appreciate the area that you live in.
 Take a look at our Little Campers board on Pinterest for games, recipes, and other ideas to make your backyard campout just as great (maybe better) than the real thing.

 Here are some ideas to make your backyard camping experience a great one:

-- Create a s’mores bar like Martie Knows Parties
+- Create an s’mores bar like Martie Knows Parties

 - Go on a nature scavenger hunt from Fun at Home with Kids

-- Cook a campfire dinner with recipes from Marking My Territory, just like you would if you were roughing it!
+- Cook a campfire dinner with over 30 recipes from Delish, just like you would if you were roughing it!